apache/gravitino/docs/integration-test.md

 ## Docker Test Environment:
 Some integration test cases depend on the Graviton CI Docker environment.

 If an integration test relies on the specific Graviton CI Docker environment, you need to set the `@tag(DOCKER-NAME)` annotation in the test class.
-For example, the `integration-test/src/test/.../CatalogHiveIT.java` test needs to connect to the `datastrato/graviton-ci-hive:{version}` container for testing the Hive data source.
+For example, the `integration-test/src/test/.../CatalogHiveIT.java` test needs to connect to the `datastrato/graviton-ci-hive` Docker container for testing the Hive data source.
 Therefore, it should have the following `@tag` annotation:`@tag(DOCKER-NAME)`, This annotation helps identify the specific Docker container required for the integration test.
+For example:
 ```
 @Tag("graviton-ci-hive")
 public class CatalogHiveIT extends AbstractIT {